 3. Academic success

-Studies show that athletes also tend to do better in school and have lower dropout rates than their non-athletic peers.
+Studies show that athletes tend to do better in school and have lower dropout rates than students who did not participate in sports.

 5. Additional benefits for females

 Meanwhile, female athletes have additional advantages.
 The Women’s Sports Foundation reports that girls who play sports are half as likely to become pregnant (because they are more likely to abstain or use contraceptives) and also more likely to have a positive view of their bodies (though this is not the case in sports where a particular physique is prized, like gymnastics, dance, and figure-skating).

 So with all the benefits, why do so many teenagers stop playing team sports by high school?
 Why would a teenager start losing interest in sports?
 According to a study by the National Alliance for Sports, more than 70 percent of adolescents drop out of their sport by middle school.
 Some may take a break, some may switch to another sport, but many abandon sports altogether.

 1. No longer fun